khalid-alomari/Co-Pilot/README.md

 # Co-Pilot
-by Khalid Alomari and Hamzeh muaz (OWNERS).
+by Khalid Alomari and Hamzeh muaz.

 The project still under development to the next version.